Codeinwp/flat/README.md

 * `grunt dev` — Compile LESS to CSS, concatenate and validate JS
 * `grunt watch` — Compile assets when file changes are made
 * `grunt build` — Create minified assets that are used on non-development environments
-* `grunt zip` — Export theme package for WordPress.org
+* `grunt compress` — Export theme package for WordPress.org